11 Tips To Speed Up Your Magento eCommerce Site

 The thing is, people are in a hurry while searching on the net.
 They barely have any patience to wait for 10 seconds for your site to load.
 This may increase the bounce rate.
-Google sees this as bad user experience, throws it back in SERPs.
+Google sees this as a bad user experience and throws it back in SERPs.

 Did we miss some of the optimization tips that should be there in the list?
 Then we’d be glad to know them in the comments below.